solid/process/panels.md

 - [Jamie Fiedler](https://github.com/jamiefiedler) <[j@jf.dev](mailto:j@jf.dev)> (@jamiefiedler)

 ### Editorial Assignment
 Candidate Proposals to the Solid Specification produced by this panel are likely to be associated with the [Authentication editorial topic](https://github.com/solid/process/blob/master/editors.md#authentication), and will be principally reviewed by any editors assigned to it.

 ## Interoperability
 Ensuring the interoperability of data as it is read and written by different users and/or applications.
-Topics of discussion will include vocabularies, shapes, footprints, and the mechanisms through which these work together to provide consistent and safe access and manipulation of data in a pod by different agents and/or users.
-Pertaining to mechanisms that ensure disparate applications or agents can safely and seamlessly read and write the data they need.
-Pertaining to mechanisms that ensure the portability of data stored in a data pod such that it can be safely migrated between conformant Solid server implementations, as well as exported to other mediums.
+Topics of discussion will include vocabularies, shapes, shape trees, and the mechanisms through which these work together to provide consistent and safe access and manipulation of data in a pod by different agents and/or users.

 ### Communication channels
 - [data-interoperability-repository](https://github.com/solid/data-interoperability-panel)